igniterealtime/Smack/documentation/extensions/dataforms.md

 **Examples**

-In this example we can see how to retrieve a form to fill out, complete the form, and send it back:
+In this example we can see how to retrieve a form to fill out, complete the form and send it back:

 ```
 // Get the message with the form to fill out